federico-arias/portfolio-terraform/README.md

 * `terraform output -raw ecr_repo_frontend` - to get the ECR registry.
 * `terraform output -raw aws_id` - to get the ECR registry.
 * `terraform output -raw aws_secret` - to get the ECR registry.
+* `terraform output -raw region` - to get the AWS region.